deivisangeli/vs_nature_replication/README.md

 # vs-replication
-Replication code for "Do Virtue Signals Signal Virtuez?"
+Replication code for "Do Virtue Signals Signal Virtue?"

 # Requirements